-The eyes are considered a part of cat body language.
+The eyes are considered a part of cat’s body language.
 To cats, eye contact is often perceived as a threat or challenge.
 It is used to intimidate another cat, to hopefully prevent a fight without backing down.
-Staring is one way cats communicate dominance.
+Staring is one-way cats communicate dominance.
 Stare at a cat unfamiliar with you and he is likely to run away from you.
-Once a cat gets to know you however, looking at him will not be perceived as a threat.
-We make eye contact with the majority of our cats and they look right back at us - some even come closer and demand attention!.
+Once a cat gets to know you, however, looking at him will not be perceived as a threat.
+We make eye contact with the majority of our cats and they look right back at us – some even come closer and demand attention!.

 The pupils also play a role in cat body language.
-Pupil size communicates a cat's emotions.
+Pupil size communicates a cat’s emotions.
 In our opinion, the most important thing to watch for is pupil dilation.
-When a cat's pupils dilate (become very big) especially in a well lit room, it means that his is either interested and excited, or that he is fearful and feeling aggressive.
+When a cat’s pupils dilate (become very big) especially in a well-lit room, it means that he is either interested and excited or that he is fearful and feeling aggressive.
 And the difference between these emotions can lead to very different reactions from the cat!

 Buddy, on the other hand, likes to think of himself as the boss of everyone, including us!
 When his pupils dilate, he is getting ready for aggressive action – usually toward another cat but he sometimes considers getting aggressive with us.
 He never takes aggressive action until the pupils dilate so we watch for this.

 For those of you who may be concerned, Buddy has never hurt any person unless we are trying to give him medication.
 We now wear thick leather work gloves when we have to medicate him so no one gets injured.
 He has never hurt another cat either but he can be very intimidating and has, on occasion, upset the entire cat household.
 While using behavior modification has helped calm this, it is something we are always on the lookout for with him, especially around newcomers.
 If his pupils dilate, we intervene!